-\\ The Issue shall remain open for subscription on Working Days from 10 a.m. to 5 p.m.
+The Issue shall remain open for subscription on Working Days from 10 a.m. to 5 p.m.
+(Indian Standard Time) during the period indicated in the Prospectus, except that the Issue and point in this Prospectus.
+The Issue shall remain open for subscription on Working Days from 10 a.m. to 5 p.m.
 (Indian Standard Time) during the period indicated in the Prospectus, except that the Issue may close on such earlier date or extended date as may be decided by the Board of Directors of our Company or the Investment and Borrowing Committee, subject to relevant approvals.
-In the event of an early closure or extension of the Issue, our Company shall ensure that notice of the same is provided to the prospective investors through an advertisement in a daily national newspaper with wide circulation on or before such earlier or initial Issue, our company small ensure man nonce of me same is provined to the prospective investors intrough and advertisement in a daily national newspaper with whate circulation of or before such earlier of initial date of Issue closure.
-Applications through the UPI route will be accepted, subject to compliance by the investor with the eligibility criteria and due procedure for UPI applications prescribed by the Stock Exchange.

-Issue Closing Date, the Application Forms will be accepted only between 10 a.m. and 3 p.m.
+In the event of an early closure or extension of the Issue closure.
+Applications through the UPI route will be accepted, subject to compliance by the investors with the eligibility criteria and due procedure for UPI applications prescribed by SEBI.
+On the Issue Closing Date, the Application Forms will be accepted only between 10 a.m. and 3 p.m.
 (Indian Standard Time) and uploaded until 5 p.m. or such extended time as may be permitted by the Stock Exchange.
 Further, pending mandate requests for bids placed on the last day of bidding will be validated by 5 PM on one Working Day post the Issue Closing Date.
-For further details please refer to "General Information"
+For further details places refer to "General Information" on page 31.